DonDon14/clearpay/RENDER_DEPLOYMENT_GUIDE.md

 ### Step 2: Review Configuration Files

 The following files have been created for Render:
-- `render.yaml` - Render service configuration
+- `render.yaml` - Render service configuration (uses Docker)
+- `Dockerfile` - Docker image configuration
+- `.dockerignore` - Files excluded from Docker build
-- `render-build.sh` - Build script
+- `render-build.sh` - Build script (optional, not used with Docker)
-- `render-start.sh` - Start script
+- `render-start.sh` - Start script (optional, not used with Docker)

 ---